-- 1) The normal work schedule for personnel engaged in diving activities shall not exceed 12 hours during any 24-hour period. - 2) A minimum rest period of eight (8) continuous hours is required for all divers prior to each diving day. - This standard is waived for watch standers on vessels with schedules of six (6) hours on-duty and six (6) hours off-duty; however, they shall have a minimum rest period of eight (8) hours during each 24-hour period. - C. Consecutive Days of Diving. - The DM or LD in charge of the dive operations has full authority to institute a mandatory day of rest (i.e., 24-hours without diving or strenuous activity) for individual divers, or the entire dive team, if in their opinion, continued diving would compromise the safety of the divers. - Unless approved by the LODO, a mandatory day of rest for each diver will be instituted after ten (10) consecutive days of open-circuit, no-decompression diving. - Unless approved by the NDCSB, a mandatory day of rest for each diver will be instituted after five (5) consecutive days of closed-circuit or decompression diving. - 6.1.7 Participation in Non-NOAA Diving Operations. - A. NOAA divers may participate in an official capacity in non-NOAA diving operations with agencies with which NOAA has established diving reciprocity agreements pending approval from their UDS, receipt of a letter of reciprocity, and LO program authorization. - B. NOAA divers may also participate in an official capacity in non-NOAA diving operations with agencies without established diving reciprocity agreements with NOAA provided the divers comply with the NOAA diving regulations, policies, and procedures specified in this Manual and the operation is approved by the NDCSB. - 6.1.8 Unit Inspections. - A. All NOAA diving units will conduct an annual self-inspection using NOAA Form 57-03-03 Diving Unit Inspection Checklist.
-An exemption is granted from the annual self-inspection when a triennial external inspection is scheduled within six (6) months of the due date for the self-inspection. - B. NOAA diving units will be inspected by the NOAA Diving Safety Officer or designee as part of the Diving Unit Safety Assessment (DUSA) program every three (3) years.
+- 1) The DM or LD in charge of the dive operations has full authority to institute a mandatory day of rest (i.e., 24-hours without diving or strenuous activity) for individual divers, or the entire dive team, if in their opinion, continued diving would compromise the safety of the divers. - Unless approved by the LODO, a mandatory day of rest for each diver will be instituted after ten (10) consecutive days of open-circuit, no-decompression diving.

-- C. A DUSA inspection will include all unit specific applicable items listed in the NDP Unit Diving Assessment Checklist. - D. The NDCSB will approve all items included on the NDP Unit Diving Assessment Checklist. - E. Units found with deficiencies during this inspection will be subject to corrective actions, which may include temporary suspension until deficiencies are resolved, in accordance with the DUSA manual. - 6.1.9 Pay for Performing Dive Duties. - A. NAO 202-532A, Pay for Performing Dive Duties, establishes guidance for paying NOAA employees additional compensation for performing dive duties. - B. NOAA employees are entitled to receive dive pay for official dives performed.
+- 3) Unless approved by the NDCSB, a mandatory day of rest for each diver will be instituted after five (5) consecutive days of closed-circuit or decompression diving. - 6.1.7 Participation in Non-NOAA Diving Operations. - A. NOAA divers may participate in an official capacity in non-NOAA diving operations with agencies with which NOAA has established diving reciprocity agreements pending approval from their UDS, receipt of a letter of reciprocity, and LO program authorization. - B. NOAA divers may also participate in an official capacity in non-NOAA diving operations with agencies without established diving reciprocity agreements with NOAA provided the divers comply with the NOAA diving regulations, policies, and procedures specified in this Manual and the operation is approved by the NDCSB. - 6.1.8 Unit Inspections. - A. All NOAA diving units will conduct an annual self-inspection using NOAA Form 57-03-03 Diving Unit Inspection Checklist.
+An exemption is granted from the annual self-inspection when a triennial external inspection is scheduled within six (6) months of the due date for the self-inspection. - B. NOAA diving units will be inspected by the NOAA Diving Safety Officer or designee as part of the Diving Unit Safety Assessment (DUSA) program every three (3) years. - C. A DUSA inspection will include all unit specific applicable items listed in the NDP Unit Diving Assessment Checklist. - D. The NDCSB will approve all items included on the NDP Unit Diving Assessment Checklist. - E. Units found with deficiencies during this inspection will be subject to corrective actions, which may include temporary suspension until deficiencies are resolved, in accordance with the DUSA manual. - 6.1.9 Pay for Performing Dive Duties. - A. NAO 202-532A, Pay for Performing Dive Duties, establishes guidance for paying NOAA employees additional compensation for performing dive duties. - B. NOAA employees are entitled to receive dive pay for official dives performed.